 top of page

-At Achilles Heel Tactical, we don’t just hand you a gear list and say “Good luck.”
-Every course, every range day, every table talk — the point is the same: understand the context, the tools, and the why behind your everyday carry.
+At Achilles Heel Tactical, we don't hand you a gear list and say "Good luck."
+Every course, every range day, every table talk; it's the same point: understand the context, the tools, and the why behind your carry.

-In this Table Talk filmed at Gritr Sports Shooting Complex in North Richland Hills, Texas, AHT instructor David Acosta lays it out straight: the right EDC starts with asking better questions.
+This Table Talk was filmed at Gritr Sports Shooting Complex in North Richland Hills, Texas.
+Here's the short version: the right EDC starts with asking better questions.

-When it comes to everyday carry, guys always jump straight to “What gun should I buy?”
-David starts by asking: What’s the mission?
-What’s the context?
-Can you fight in what you’re wearing?
-Does it draw eyes you don’t want?
+Everybody jumps straight to "What gun should I buy?"
+Wrong starting point.
+I start with: What's the mission?
+What's the context?
+Can you fight in what you're wearing?
+Does your setup draw eyes you don't want?

 Best EDC Gear - Clothing Matters

 The same mindset applies to armor.
-If you run plates, your clothes better help you hide them.
-If you need to shift from low-profile to overt fast, your kit needs to work with you, not against you.
+If you're running plates, your clothes need to help you hide them.
+If you need to shift from low-profile to overt fast, your kit has to work with you, not against you.

-Belts?
-Underrated but critical.
-David’s run them all: super minimal Tenicor Zero, the stretchy Agonic, and his daily driver — the Blackbeard ratcheting belt.
-If your belt can’t hold gear in place or adapt on the fly, it’s just a cheap strap with a buckle.
+I've run them all: the minimal Tenicor Zero, the stretchy Agonic, and my daily driver, the Blackbeard ratcheting belt.
+If your belt can't hold gear in place and adapt on the fly, it's just a cheap strap with a buckle.

 Best EDC Gear layed out on a table

 A light is non-negotiable.
-David’s SureFire Stiletto lives in his pocket, modded with a shock cord so he can open his hands while keeping control.
-Seeing in the dark is a superpower — use it.
+My SureFire Stiletto lives in my pocket, modded with a shock cord so I can open my hands and stay in control.
+Seeing in the dark is a superpower; use it.

-David carries two: a dedicated defensive blade on the belt line and a utility blade in the pocket.
-The right blade geometry, grip, and size — it all ties back to the context.
+Blades are the same story.
+No jams, no reloads, brutal up close.
+I carry two: a dedicated defensive blade on the belt line and a utility blade in the pocket.
+Geometry, grip, size; it all comes back to context.

 Best EDC Gear.
 Blades for self defense and saving human life.

-If you’re carrying tools that can put holes in bad people, be smart enough to carry tools that can plug holes in good people.
-Tourniquet in the pocket — David’s pick is the Rapid Stop or Snake Staff EDC.
+If you're carrying tools that can put holes in bad people, be smart enough to carry tools that can plug holes in good people.
+Tourniquet in the pocket; I like the Rapid Stop or the Snake Staff EDC.
 Small details save lives.

 Best EDC Gear.
 Tourniquets for everyday carry

-The same applies to communication and identification.
-In an ugly situation, you want to be instantly identified as the good guy.
-Phone, watch, earpiece, badge, license — it all matters.
+In a bad situation, you want to be identified as the good guy immediately.
+Phone, watch, earpiece, badge, license; don't overlook any of it.

 Low Vis EDC pouches designed by David Acosta.